magnatronus/flutter-watchtips/README.md

 ## Versions

+### 2.1
+- updated Watch and Phone UI
+- currency now defaults to the phone/ipad locale
+- package made universal, so it runs on iPad (no watch supoort)

+### 2.0
+- first app store release

 ### 1.4 - Rough and Ready but Working!
 I have now managed to add the required code into the iOS project to allow it to communicate with Flutter and send data updates from the watch so they are reflected in the app.